Glass bead road surface marking: Degradation of glass beads

 There are three reactions involved in the corrosion of silicon dioxide.
 The first is an ion exchange reaction, in which mobile ions of a solution are exchanged for those of similar charge on the solid.
-Particularly, this reaction is involving cation exchange material, where a negatively charged structural backbone allows the replacement of positively charged cations.
+Particularly, this reaction involves a cation exchange material, where a negatively charged structural backbone allows the replacement of positively charged cations.
 This reaction involved in the degradation of soda lime beads shows various ions that are interaction with the silicon-oxygen network (e.g. Na+, Ca^2+, K+, Mg^2+) being replaced with a hydrogen ion.